Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 ## Do all C# APIs in CS namespaces occupy high memory?

-Due to the use of LazyLoad, their existence is just a virtual concept.
+Due to the use of LazyLoad, their existences are just a virtual concepts.
 For example, for UnityEngine.GameObject, its methods, and properties are loaded only when accessing the first CS.UnityEngine.GameObject or transferring the first instance to Lua.

 ## In what scenarios are LuaCallSharp and CSharpCallLua used?

 It depends on the caller and the callee.
-For example, if you want to call C#'s GameObject, find a function in Lua, or call gameobject's instance methods or properties, the GameObject type needs to be added to LuaCallSharp.
+For example, if you want to call C#'s GameObject, find a function in Lua, or call GameObject's instance methods or properties, the GameObject type needs to be added to LuaCallSharp.
 If you want to add a Lua function to the UI callback (in this case, C# is the caller and the Lua function is the callee), the delegate declared by the callback needs to be added to CSharpCallLua.

-Sometimes, this is confusing, like when calling List<int>, for example.
+Sometimes, it is confusing, like when calling List<int>, for example.
 Find(Predicate<int> match) and List<int> will of course be added to LuaCallSharp.
 However, Predicate<int> needs to be added to CSharpCallLua, because the caller of match is C#, and a Lua function is called.

 A more unthinkable way: When you see, "This delegate/interface must add to CSharpCallLua: XXX", just add XXX to CSharpCallLua.